TariqHajeer/AL-Bayan-Sample/README.md

 ***In Infrastructure/Mapping you need to create configuration of entities.***

-***In Infrastructure/DemoContext you need to create project db context and inherit with core store db context class to inherit all db methods for database interaction.***
+***In Infrastructure/DemoContext you need to add dbset with entity configuration (mapping) also inherit with core store db context class to inherit all db methods for database interaction.***

 ***In Infrastructure/ResponseMessages you need to add messages variables that return message based on language (Multilanguage handling).***